FlexaGroup/flexa-status2/content/issues/2024-03-10-api-and-core-functionality.md

 *﻿Root Cause* - We have found the root cause to the issue and the development team are working hard to resolve this.

 *﻿Monitoring* - We have pushed a fix towards this incident and we are continuously monitoring this to see if any other errors occur.

+*﻿Resolved* - The issue has now been resolved and the fix has maintained.